Company Policies, Terms & Conditions

 In the event of a data security breach, the affected individual/s and Office of the Australian Information Commissioner (OAIC) should be notified.
 See Data Breach Incident Procedure for information.

 When your personal information is no longer needed, and Medvet is not required by or under any law or an order of a court or tribunal to retain the information, Medvet will take such steps that are reasonable in the circumstances to destroy or de-identify the information.

-Medvet stores data securely on servers based in Australia.
-It is unlikely that Medvet will disclose information overseas unless it is at your consent and to a location that you have nominated.
-In the course of electronic communications, Medvet or our agents may electronically deliver information requested by you to nominated email accounts or websites where their data may not be stored in Australia.
-If this is of concern to you please check your nominated delivery address.
+Medvet stores data securely on servers based in Australia and Overseas.
+Where Medvet or Medvet’s agents store data on behalf of Medvet, Medvet will take steps to ensure that the Australian Privacy Principles will apply to the agents Medvet engages.
+Outside of direct marketing and securely managing contact databases, it is unlikely that Medvet will disclose information overseas unless it is at your consent and to a location that you have nominated.
+During electronic communications, Medvet or our agents may electronically deliver information requested by you to nominated email accounts or websites where their data may not be stored in Australia.
+If this is of concern to you, please check your nominated delivery address.